Add Comments to Your Hugo Site with Remark42

 I finally have a commenting system working with Hugo!
 It’s self-hosted, so I am not paying for an external 3rd party service.
 The comments stay on my server, under my control, so they remain private.
 I hope that I provided enough information for you to add commenting to your Hugo site.
 Please, let me know if something is not clear or you have a question.
 I will be happy to try to answer it.
 Just leave a comment below. 😄

 Your comments are welcome!
-You can use your email address to Sign In (your email address is not publicly displayed), or you can use your Google or GitHub account.
-All comment data is hosted on Altoplace and is not tracked; please refer to the Remark42 Privacy Policy for more information.
+Use your Email Address and a Username to Sign In (your email address is not publicly displayed); you will receive an email token to confirm your email address.
+Or you can use your Google or GitHub account.
+Comment data is locally hosted via a Remark42 Docker image.